The Mall at Turtle Creek

 The Mall at Turtle Creek was an enclosed shopping mall in Jonesboro, Arkansas, that closed in 2020 due to the 2020 Jonesboro tornado.
-Currently, the only stores in operation at the property are JCPenney, Dillard's and Target.
-All four bus routes of the Jonesboro Economical Transit system serve the location.
+As of September 2020, the only stores in operation at the property are JCPenney, Dillard's and Target.
+All four bus routes of the Jonesboro Economical Transit system served the location.

-Layout
+Overview

 The mall was rectangular and stretched over a 73 acre plot.
 The developers wanted to give the mall a "Main Street" look, with 100 stores arranged along two sides of the mall facing each other, a pedestrian walkway on each side, and various vendors occupying the mid-aisles.
 The mall was constructed with Dillard's anchoring the east end of the mall, Target anchoring the west end of the mall, and JCPenney anchoring the southwest end of the mall.
 Along with the three main anchors, the mall included three junior anchors: Best Buy, Barnes & Noble, and Bed Bath & Beyond, all along the southeast end.
 Before the tornado, The Mall at Turtle Creek had a gross area of 750000 sqft and was the fifth largest mall in Arkansas.
 With only the three anchors standing after the tornado damage, the remaining total retail floor area is 364,199 square feet.

 History

 Construction of the mall began in September 2004.
 Target and JCPenney opened their stores in late 2005, and Dillard's opened its store early in 2006.
 The rest of the mall held its grand opening in March 2006.
 The mall is notable for being the only enclosed mall to open in the country that year.

 Rouse Properties purchased the mall from its original owners, Turtle Creek Partners, LLC, which was composed of Owensboro, Kentucky-based developer David E. Hocker, Memphis-based developer Martin Belz, and Jonesboro, Arkansas-based developer Bruce Burrow, in February 2013.
-In 2016, Brookfield Properties acquired Rouse Properties and its portfolio, including The Mall at Turtle Creek.
+In July 2016, Brookfield Asset Management acquired Rouse Properties and its portfolio, including The Mall at Turtle Creek.

+Rouse Properties was then absorbed into Brookfield Properties in August 2018 following Brookfield's acquisition of Rouse Properties' then parent company, General Growth Properties.